 In times like these when it feels like all is lost and your self-worth is gone is the time you need help most.
 To allow these emotions to consume your being will only drive you deeper into the darkness.

 Seek help!
 I know it is hard to ask for help.
 I know you feel like no one cares.
 But this is not true.
 I care and if I care and I do not know you then I know there is another who also cares that you are a very important contributor to society.
 Now is the time to reach out.
 If it is too hard to tell a loved one, then tell someone you do not know.
 Call a hotline and talk to a person who will not judge you for the deep dark recesses you feel in your life.

 Suicide is a problem for all of us

 Suicide is not just a problem for the mental health world.
 It is a problem for all of us.
 I am writing to help at least one of you to see that talking about depression is acceptable.
 Asking for help is necessary.

 Your family will be devastated and lost without you.
 The thoughts of unworthiness and believing the world is better without you are false.
 Make a call.
 Don’t let the darkness of loneliness surround you.

-Don’t sit in that glass tower looking out over the world feeling isolated.
+Don’t sit in that glass tower looking out over the world, feeling isolated.
 Reach out to someone, anyone.
-Your life is important.
+Your life is meaningful.
 You are worthy and capable of such amazing accomplishments.
 Set your mind to live and seek help.
 If you don’t do it for you, do it for those of us who care about your life.